 Understanding Chronic Mental Stress

 Chronic mental stress is a recognized hazard that can deplete the individual’s capacity for resilience to stressors.
 As the stress continues, the individual’s ability to cope erodes, and it becomes increasingly difficult to deal with the normal stresses of life.
-This can result in emotional and relational problems, depression, anxiety and performance issues.
+This can result in emotional or relational problems, depression, anxiety, or performance issues.

 Elizabeth Rankin-Horvath is an occupational and psychological health and safety specialist, integration coach, and speaker who served as project manager for the Technical Committee that developed the National Standard of Canada for Psychological Health and Safety in the Workplace.
 She emphasizes the importance of prevention of what is becoming commonly known as chronic mental stress.
 She has provided a step-by-step action guide for Preventing and Managing Chronic Mental Stress Claims.